anmol830/react/README.md

 expense tracker
-A sleek and responsive Expense Tracker built with React.js that allows users to log in, manage daily expenses, and visualize spending using real-time charts — all on a clean, modern UI.
+A sleek and responsive Expense Tracker built with React.js that allows users to log in, manage daily expenses, and visualize spending using real-time charts on nextleap — all on a clean, modern UI.

 🚀 Features
 ✅ Simple login system with name input